DLDP won European impact award

 Our programmes are managed by a full-time programme manager, Bent Nicolajsen, and a part time programme officer.

-DLDP has been actively promoting democracy since 2011 through partnerships with liberal parties in developing countries.
-The work on democracy development in DLDP is funded by Danish development assistance through DIPD.
+DLDP has been actively promoting democracy since 2011 through partnerships with liberal parties in new democracies.
+The work on democracy development in DLDP is funded by Danish development assistance through the Danish Institue for Parties and Democracy (DIPD).